Victoria’s Secret Model Georgia Fowler Stuns Fans In Off-White Two-Piece Swimsuit

 The model tagged the scenic location as Necker Island — a private island owned by the chairman of the Virgin Group, Sir Richard Branson.

 The photo was met with instant approval from Georgia’s fans and friends.
 The post racked up more than 11,000 likes within the first two hours of going live.
-In the comments section several fans vocalized praise for the beauty.
+In the comments section fans vocalized praise for the beauty.

 “Purest beauty,” one user commented.